Malaysian Regulation and Consumer Protection of eCommerce and Online Business

 The aggrieved consumer can also file a claim with the Tribunal for Consumer Complaints.
 If this civil remedy is successful, then you or the company will pay another penalty as imposed by this Tribunal.

 Based on the study conducted by MasterCard between November and December 2012, China leads the Asian region as the country with the highest tendency to conduct online shopping, with 102 Index Points.
-The results for the rest of the other Asian countries are as follow:
+The results for other Asian countries are as follows:

 From the above table, Malaysians are still hesitant to do shopping online, but with better consumer protections, they might change their mind.